yechyang/FED_Assignment_2/README.md

 ### Sign-in/Login Page
 - "GET" Account from database
 - Chatbot for accessibility
+- Brings user to the register page and allows them to sign up by clicking on Create Account

 ### Register Page
-- "POST" API Account infromation to database
+- "POST" API Account infromation and store it in our database after user has entered the relevant questions and clicked on the Register button

 ### Men & Women Product Page
 - "GET" API Product from database and display them